Traffic Distributions and Independence II: Universal Constructions for Traffic Spaces: Introduction

-It has to be noticed that a similar result about the convergence of observables related to traffic distributions, for unitarily invariant random matrices, is also proved independently by Gabriel in \cite{Gabriel2015}.
-More generally, the framework developed by Gabriel in \cite{Gabriel2015a,Gabriel2015,Gabriel2015c} is related to the framework of traffic, and will certainly lead to further investigations in order to understand the precise link between both theories.
+The limit of the traffic distribution of $\mbf A_N$ is unitarily invariant and depends explicitly on the limit of the non-commutative $*$-distribution of $\mbf A_N$. \end{Th}

+Note that the convergence is about macroscopic quantities build from the matrices.
+However, it contains more information than the convergence in $^*$-moments.

-In practice, the limit of the distribution of traffic of $\mbf A_N$ depends explicitely on the limit of the noncommutative $*$-distribution of $\mbf A_N$.
-For example, a recent result of Mingo and Popa \cite{MingoPopa2014} tells that for all sequence of unitarily invariant random matrices $\mbf A_N$ the family $\mbf A_N^t$ of the transposes of $\mbf A_N$ has the same noncommutative $*$-distribution as $\mbf A_N$ and is asymptotically freely independent with $\mbf A_N$ (under assumptions stronger than those of Theorem~\ref{Th:Matrices} that also imply the asymptotic free independence of second order).
-Thanks to the description of the limiting distribution of traffics of unitarily invariant matrices, we will get that for a family $\mbf A_N=(A_j)_{j\in J}$ as in Theorem \ref{Th:Matrices}, $\mbf A_N$, $\mbf A_N^t$ and $deg(\mbf A_N)$ are asymptotically free independent, as well as $\mbf A_N \otimes \mbf A_N:=( A_j\otimes A_{j'})_{j,j'\in J}$, $deg( \mbf A_N \otimes \mbf A_N)$ and their transpose.
+A recent result of Mingo and Popa \cite{MingoPopa2014} tells that for all sequence of unitarily invariant random matrices $\mbf A_N$, then the family $\mbf A_N^t$ of the transposes is asymptotically freeness with $\mbf A_N$ (under assumptions stronger than those of Theorem~\ref{Th:Matrices} that also imply the asymptotic free independence of second order).
+Thanks to the description of the limiting traffic distribution of unitarily invariant matrices, we get that for a family $\mbf A_N=(A_j)_{j\in J}$ as in Theorem \ref{Th:Matrices}, $\mbf A_N$, $\mbf A_N^t$ and $deg(\mbf A_N)$ are asymptotically free independent.